This course is aimed at individuals who wish to enhance their knowledge of project management within the field of engineering.

 Management of Engineering Projects

 Assessment on the master’s programme comprises a mixture of written assessments, examinations and presentations.
 A typical assessment may ask you to investigate a problem and make suggestions for improvement using tools and techniques you learned about in a particular module or across the programme.

-An Honours degree 2.2 or above classification in an appropriate discipline - A GPA Score of 2.5 or above.
+An honours degree at 2.2 or above classification in an appropriate discipline - A GPA Score of 2.5 or above.

 The nature of the programme is such that candidates from a wide variety of backgrounds will be considered.

 Equivalent qualifications will be considered for entry on to the programme.
 For example, a candidate with a good HND, together with at least five years’ relevant experience, would be considered.
 The candidate would be expected to provide evidence to support his/her application.